-5. INCOME PER SHARE
+5. NET INCOME PER SHARE

 Basic net income per share is computed by dividing net income by the weighted-average number of common shares outstanding during the period.
-Diluted net income per share is computed by dividing net income by the weighted-average number of common shares outstanding, plus the dilutive effects of stock options and warrants.

-Potentially dilutive common shares are determined by applying the treasury stock method to the assumed exercise of outstanding stock options.
+Diluted net income per share is computed by dividing net income by the weighted-average number of common shares outstanding, plus the dilutive effects of stock options and the employee stock purchase plan ("ESPP").
+Potentially dilutive common shares are determined by applying the treasury stock method to the assumed exercise of outstanding stock options and ESPP.